poonnanun/FourInLine/README.md

 # Description :
 This application is a four in line game or in the other name is connection four.
 # detail :
   This application is about droping coins in to the grid or board if one of two player who can connect the 4 coins togeter they win.
-I made this application by using java and swing framework, I used the knowledge for this course to write the algorithm then I research further for the swing framework.
+I made this application by using java and swing framework, I use loop and if/else to check the condition and I use the swing framework to create the gui.
 # Example
 This is an example of this board game( Project haven't design gui yet I will change it after finished)
 ![Example](src/ReadmePic/3193157_f520.jpg)